marcin10lw/homepage/README.md

 ## Hi everyone!

-This is my first bigger project, within the [YouCode](https://youcode.pl/zostawiam-maila/) course, where I introduce myself to the world.
+This is my first bigger project, where I introduce myself to the world.
 Nothing outstanding yet, but you gotta start somewhere.

+# YouCode

+This page is a task within [YouCode](https://youcode.pl/zostawiam-maila/).

+YouCode is a frontend development online school with great community.

 # Technologies used